darkestb4light/proxycheck/README.md

 - Linux (such as CentOS)
 - Windows (requires cygwin1.dll for native use) or Cygwin terminal **

-** There is some funtionality that odes not (yet) work on Windows - this has to do with:
+** There is some funtionality that does not (yet) work on Windows.
+Current known issues:
--I and -O options.
-The reason is how Windows implements sockets.
-So, it does not respect how I am manipulating the socket timeout thresholds...
-I will work on this.
+- Option: "-I" and "-O" -- The reason is how Windows implements sockets.
+Itt does not respect how I am manipulating the socket timeout thresholds...
+I will work to see if I can get around this.

 ## Compile: